keplerproject/wsapi/doc/us/manual.md

 will run the *hello.cgi* application launcher (**not** the *hello.lua* application!).
 Both should be in the same path, and it should be URL-accessible and have execute permissions on IIS.
 You should point your browser to *hello.exe*.

+### Xavante

+The easiest way to run WSAPI applications in a standard Xavante install (via Kepler) is to give the extension .ws to the application.
+In the previous example you would call hello.lua hello.ws, and put it somewhere in Xavante's docroot.
+See Xavante's config.lua that Kepler installs for more information.

 ## Writing WSAPI connectors